RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-05-20-ssh-best-prac.md

     there may be more secure ways of doing things.
 -   Do not re-use your University password as a passphrase to encrypt a SSH private key.
--   Do not copy your private key to remote machines unless there is a good reason and you are confident it is safe to do so.
+-   Do not copy your private key to remote machines.
 -   Use a SSH Agent to save you from having to retype your passphrase very frequently.
 -   Do not install your public key in other users' home directories in